MIFIDPRU 8 Disclosure

 DPI’s Members will ensure that the business model and subsequent risks are reviewed at least every twelve months or following a material change in the Firm’s business or operating model through the establishment of new investment strategies or funds for example.

-Costs are controlled carefully to ensure long-term profitability.
+Costs are reviewed carefully to ensure long-term profitability.
 The Firm seeks to make investments to expand its business and product lines, and to continuously improve its controls environment.

 Given the Firm’s business model, controls, and controls assessment, it is the conclusion of the Members that its overall potential for harm is low.